joysticktv/joysticktv.github.io/faq.md

 ## Does Joystick have any "new" tag for new streamers?
 Yes!
 Once your application is approved, we will add you to our "New" streamers section for 30 days; however, you must complete your profile to 100% before being displayed, so make sure to get your profile setup right away.

+## Are sleep streams or erotic hypnosis allowed?
+Unfortunately, no. You must be awake and aware during all live streams and uploaded content.